fortytw2/hydrocarbon/README.md

 > news, notifications, and updates. never miss out.

-Plugin based news/feed reader with a focus on full text extraction and quality reading experiences on all platforms.
+Plugin based news/feed reader with a focus on full text extraction and quality reading experiences on all platforms

 LICENSE
 -------